maxmilton/browser-redirect/README.md

 Report any bugs you encounter on the [GitHub issue tracker](https://github.com/maxmilton/browser-redirect/issues).

-### Known issues
+### Known Issues

 We are aware of the following issues:

-1. User's cannot add new rules.
+1. User's cannot dynamically add new rules.
 This is by design, as the extension uses a static rule set to simplify the implementation.
+You need to edit `rules.ts` and rebuild the project to make changes.
 1. The extension is not installable via the Chrome Web Store.
-We recommend building the extension with your own custom rules using the steps outlined above.
+Build the extension with your own custom rules using the steps outlined above.

 ## Changelog